-In the poetics books, children are taught in increasing detail about the elements of poems, including patterns of sound, meter, stanza, figures of speech, poetic techniques, and meaning.
-Children learn how meticulously poets plan and craft poems, and they gain an appreciation for both the rigorous intellectual discipline and the complex creativity that a poet must bring together in order to create a poem.
+In the poetics books, students are taught in increasing detail about the elements of poems, including patterns of sound, meter, stanza, figures of speech, poetic techniques, and meaning.
+Students learn how meticulously poets plan and craft poems, and they gain an appreciation for both the rigorous intellectual discipline and the complex creativity that a poet must bring together in order to create a poem.

 “I want students to experience an overwhelming sense of the substance of poetry, that it is an art form of surprising power, a body of knowledge so impressive and elaborate that it is a shock—it isn’t what they thought.
 I want students to learn that you can analyze two small quatrains for page after page, and even then there is still more detail to find in the poem.
 I want students to realize that it is not absurd to inspect poems for such minute detail because the details are usually there, and they matter.”

 Michael gives special attention to the design of each page of the books so that students can see the concepts not only through the text but visually as well.
 With books that are beautiful, creative, engaging, and unusual, this series positively soars.